-New Boston augments the Company's blue-sky exploration strategy of applying new exploration technologies and modern mineral deposit modeling to large-footprint but underexplored porphyry copper systems in Nevada.
-The company will leverage the experience gained from exploration on its Bonita and Junction properties located in north-central Nevada to advance the large and fully zoned, porphyry-skarn-breccia system at New Boston.
+New Boston augments the Company's blue-sky exploration strategy of applying new exploration technologies and modern mineral deposit models to large-footprint, underexplored porphyry systems in Nevada.
+The company leverages the experience it gained from exploration on its Bonita, Junction and Reveille properties also located in western Nevada to advance the large and fully zoned, porphyry-skarn sheeted vein and breccia system at New Boston.